-The Hyperlite State 2.0 is an all-ability board with an abrupt continuous rocker that gives riders plenty of speed and pop as they work on the foundations of wakeboarding.
+The Hyperlite State 2.0 is an all-ability wakeboard with an abrupt continuous rocker. this gives riders plenty of speed and pop as they work on the foundations of wakeboarding.
 This kit comes with a set of black remix bindings.
-Plus, it has a unique monocoque construction that combines the top and bottom pieces of glass into one to prevent delamination.
+Plus, it has a unique monocoque construction.
+It combines the top and bottom pieces of glass into one to prevent delamination.

 The board is available in four sizes, including 130, 135, 140, and 145 centimeters.
 The bindings are also available in three different sizes, each of which can accommodate four different shoe sizes.

-Pronounced toe-side foot risers and long, thin molded-in fin give newbie riders more grip when riding on their (often weaker) toe-sides.
-The asymmetrical design of this board also helps to reduce drag caused by uneven pressure.
-Nearly every element is designed to make it easier for beginners to progress to the intermediate level.
+Pronounced toe-side foot risers and long fins give newbie riders more grip when riding on their (often weaker) toe-sides.
+The asymmetrical design of this wakeboard also helps to reduce drag caused by uneven pressure.
+Every element is designed to make it easier for a beginner to progress to the intermediate level.